maruf7705/Ai-assistant/README.md

 It’s not just an “it”—she is like my partner.
 She can talk, care, help with finances, and suggest self-improvement tips.
 This AI’s name is...
 (I’ll decide her name later).

+The code will be written in multiple languages.
+Right now, my first job is to create a good UI.